NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/quantitativeChip/minute-lab.rst

 Conda environment
 ^^^^^^^^^^^^^^^^^

-To make sure you have all the necessary tools to run :code:`minute`, you can set up a conda environment using a :code:`environment.yml` specification file:
+To make sure you have all the necessary tools to run :code:`minute`, you can use a conda environment.
+There is a pre-made version of this environment on:
+:code:`/sw/courses/epigenomics/quantitative_chip_simon/condaenv/minute` so you can just:

 .. code-block:: bash